ome/omero-web-docker/README.md

         -p 4080:4080 \
         openmicroscopy/omero-web-standalone

-Alternative all configuration options can be set using environment variables, for example:
+Alternative all configuration options can be set using environment variables, for example, add the following arguments to the command above:

-    docker run -d --name omero-web \
         -e CONFIG_omero_web_server__list='[["omero.example.org", 4064, "omero"]]' \
         -e CONFIG_omero_web_debug=true \
-        -p 4080:4080 \
-        openmicroscopy/omero-web-standalone

-The `$OMERODIR` is `/opt/omero/web/OMERO.web/` so you can have the logs written to your host with:
+The `$OMERODIR` is `/opt/omero/web/OMERO.web/` so you can have the logs written to your host by adding:

-    docker run -d --name omero-web \
-        -e OMEROHOST=omero.example.org \
-        -p 4080:4080 \
-        -v /path/to/host/dir:/opt/omero/web/OMERO.web/var/logs
+        -v /path/to/host/dir:/opt/omero/web/OMERO.web/var/logs \
-        openmicroscopy/omero-web-standalone

 Minimal OMERO.web image: omero-web
 ----------------------------------